TanYa-Go/Movie-Quiz/README.md

 ## **Deployment**
 ### **Project Creation**

-1. A local project was created in GitHub with a new repository called 'Movie Quiz'
+1. A local project was created in GitHub with a new repository called 'Movie Trivia'
 1. During the creation of the project regular commits were added
 1. Commits were then pushed to the GitHub website before deployment